 Derek: [22:34] I love that.

 Enoch: [22:37] Those are three examples that I’ve been working on lately.

-Derek: [22:41] It sounds like Flipgrid, you’re using the tool as the producer of the tool intended.
+Derek: [22:41] It sounds like Flipgrid, you’re kind of using the tool as the producer of the tool intended.
 It’s called Flipgrid, right?

 Enoch: [22:49] It’s Flipgrid.

 Derek: [22:52] Flipgrid.
 That makes more sense.
 With the timeline tool, this is an off‑label use, right?

 Derek: [22:58] It’s not what you think of as a timeline.

 Enoch: [23:02] That’s right.